zhbh/imark-frontend/README.md

 npm run dev
 ```

-Open [http://localhost:3008](http://localhost:3008) to your browser to view the website.
+Open [http://localhost:3008](http://localhost:3008) to your browser to view the application.

 ## Deployment

+Utilze the following command to deploy to the production environment.
+The codebase is deployed to AWS Amplify, which is https://main.d1wt4ve9frisen.amplifyapp.com/.

 ```bash
 npm run build